Short Answer

 Why the Distinction Matters

-In 2023, Guinness reassigned the “youngest judge” record to a Massachusetts Justice of the Peace.
 The legal issue is not age.
-It is whether the Massachusetts office carried the same adjudicative authority.
+It is whether the Massachusetts office held the same court power as the Indiana office.
 Massachusetts sources point the other way.
-The state’s official JP duty summary focuses on marriages, acknowledgments, oaths, depositions, and meeting-related powers, not trial-court adjudication.
+The state’s own list of JP duties covers marriages, acknowledgments, oaths, depositions, and meeting-related powers — not trial-court work.

-That comparison shows why “Justice of the Peace” cannot be treated as a universal synonym for “judge.”
-In Indiana in 1974, the title identified a local trial-court officer.
-In Massachusetts in 2023, ordinary appointment as a Justice of the Peace did not confer general authority to hear cases, weigh evidence, assess credibility, and decide legal disputes.
-The correct legal question is therefore not whether both people held the same historic title, but whether both offices satisfied the functional definition of a judge.
+That is why “Justice of the Peace” cannot be treated as a synonym for “judge.”
+In Indiana in 1974, the title meant a local trial-court officer.
+In Massachusetts in 2023, a normal JP appointment did not give the person general power to hear cases, weigh evidence, judge credibility, and decide legal disputes.
+The right legal question is not whether both people held the same historic title, but whether both offices met the working definition of a judge.

 Frequently Asked Questions